 Longevity 50 to 150 years.

-Leaves Lobed and Palmate, Glossy Medium Green, Red, Deciduous.
+Leaves Lobed and Palmate, Green, Red or Purple or Bronze, Deciduous.

 Flowers Showy.
 Red.
 Flowers in Spring.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Bark Light Gray, Scaly.